-Mr. and Mrs. Zimmerman were neighbor friends with my parents growing up, and we all looked forward to Mrs. Zimmerman's peanut butter cake when someone died or at potlucks and other occasions.
+Mr. and Mrs. Zimmerman were my parents' neighbor friends growing up, and we all looked forward to Mrs. Zimmerman's peanut butter cake when someone died or at potlucks and other occasions.
 They've both passed away now, God bless their souls, but thankfully she shared this recipe with my Mom many years ago.
 By the way, the chocolate drizzle on top was my addition just for fun, Mrs. Zimmerman's had only the peanut butter frosting.

-Scroll down for all of the pictures, and yes, it's as moist and amazingly tasty as it looks — it melts in your mouth!
+Scroll down for all of the pictures, and yes, this easy peanut butter cake is as moist and amazingly tasty as it looks — it melts in your mouth!

 Concerned about too much sugar?
-Good, you should be, but this is a once-in-a-while treat, and homemade — the only way to eat desserts, in my opinion.
+Good, you should be, but this is a once-in-a-while treat, and homemade — the only way to eat desserts guilt-free in my opinion!
 Plus the butter in the recipe helps, believe it or not.
 Click to read more about mitigating the effects of sugar in our bodies and helping to lower the glycemic index in foods.
-(Or click for more homemade dessert recipes.)

-This cake couldn't be any more simple!
+This easy peanut butter cake couldn't be any more simple!
 Scroll down for more pictures…

 Easy Peanut Butter Cake Recipe

-- 2 cup flour (click for the ones I like: Einkorn flour or spelt flour)
+- 2 cup flour --click for the ones I like: Einkorn flour or just organic all-purpose flour

 - 1 1/2 cup powdered sugar – I cut this back from 2 cups --if it's clumpy, be sure to sift it before adding it with the other 2 ingredients.

 Chocolate drizzle ingredients, optional (this was my addition):